agathis-project/salix-arctica/README.md

     SYSBOOT.0       LCD_DATA0     GPIO.0         PC7

 - SYSBOOT signals are latched on rising edge of PWRONRSTn signal:

-  - disable any driver connected to SYSBOOT signal for at least 10us before and 10us after rising edge of PWRONRSTn.
+- disable any driver connected to SYSBOOT signals for the period SYSBOOT is driven by uC; uC to use **SENn** asserted HIGH while scanning the branches that use such drivers with the ADDR bus; this action shall disable these drivers on respective branches.

-  - microcontroller drives the appropriate SYSBOOT configuration before driving the rising edge of PWRONRSTn and releases the lines immediately after.
+- microcontroller drives the appropriate SYSBOOT configuration before driving the rising edge of PWRONRSTn and releases the lines after.

+- uC enables the drivers on branches by asserting SENn while the branches are scanned with the ADDR bus.

 **SYSBOOT signals boot configuration**